 Several targeted drugs are being tested and different chemotherapy regimens (combinations of drugs) are being compared in clinical trials.
 Your doctor might ask you if you would like to take part in a clinical trial to help test new treatments and to find out what the best treatment is for AITL and FTCL.

 Some people with AITL or FTCL have a high number of abnormal B cells in their body.
-If this is the case, you might have antibody treatment such as rituximab as well as chemotherapy.
-This destroys B cells.
+If this is the case, you might have antibody treatment such as rituximab as well as chemotherapy to diminish the abnormal B cells.

 If you respond to chemotherapy and you are well enough, your doctor is likely to recommend that you have a self (autologous) stem cell transplant.
 This gives you a better chance of staying in remission (no evidence of lymphoma).

-If you are not fit enough to have standard chemotherapy, you might have less intensive treatment, such as gemcitabine, bendamustine or cyclosporine.
+If you are not fit enough to have ‘standard’ CHOP-like chemotherapy, you might have less intensive treatment, such as gemcitabine, bendamustine or cyclosporine.

-- a different chemotherapy regimen, such as DHAP (dexamethasone, high-dose cytarabine [also known as Ara-C] and cisplatin [also known as Platinol®]) or ICE (ifosfamide, carboplatin and etoposide)
+- a different more intensive chemotherapy regimen, such as GDP (Gemcitabine, Dexamethason, Platinum), GemOx (Gemcitabine, Oxaliplatin), DHAP (dexamethasone, high-dose cytarabine [also known as Ara-C] and cisplatin [also known as Platinol®]) or ICE (ifosfamide, carboplatin and etoposide)

-- a donor (allogeneic) stem cell transplant if your lymphoma responds to more chemotherapy and you are well enough
+- a donor (allogeneic) stem cell transplant, if your lymphoma responds to chemotherapy and you are well enough

 - a targeted drug, usually through a clinical trial.

 Many new treatments are being tested to see if they can help people with T-cell lymphoma.
-Drugs that are being tested in AITL and FTCL include:
+Drugs that have been tested or are currently being tested in AITL and FTCL include:

 - antibody–drug conjugates such as brentuximab vedotin